 Spring Break Arrest Attorney in Panama City Beach

 Every spring, no less than 150,000 high school and college students from some of the best colleges converge on Panama City Beach in Bay County looking for fun, sun, and more fun.
-And the party doesn’t stop in March—vacationers flock to Panama City year-round for sand, surf, and nightlife.
-Of course, sometimes the party gets out of hand, crimes occur, the law gets involved and good people, sons and daughters, end up in jail.
-Attorney Dana Morris, criminal defense attorney with The Morris Law Firm, represents teens, students and vacationers who, while visiting Panama City Beach, find themselves arrested on spring break and in need of legal representation by an experienced attorney.
+And the party doesn’t stop in March—vacationers flock to Panama City year-round for sand, surf, boating, golf and nightlife.
+Of course, sometimes the party gets out of hand, crimes occur, the law gets involved and good people (sons and daughters) end up in jail.
+Dana Morris and Chelsea Stewart, criminal defense attorneys with The Morris Law Firm, represents teens, students and vacationers who, while visiting Panama City Beach, find themselves arrested on spring break and in need of legal representation by an experienced Panama City attorney.

 Florida Defense Attorney Representing College Students

 For hardworking students, spring break should be an enjoyable, relaxing, and stress-free time.
-Unfortunately, however, even the best vacation can turn into a nightmare if you are arrested and charged with a crime.
+There are so many fun things to do while on Panama City Beach, what could possibly go wrong?
+Unfortunately, even the best vacations can turn into a nightmare if you are arrested and charged with a crime.
 This is likely your first encounter with the criminal justice system, and you’re probably far from home, upset, and confused.
-At the Morris Law Firm, we are very experienced at representing students arrested for crimes while on spring break, offering sound legal advice and guidance through a scary situation.
+Our attorneys (former prosecutors) at the Morris Law Firm, are very experienced at representing students arrested for crimes while on spring break, offering sound legal advice and guidance through a scary situation.

-Alcohol, disorderly intoxication, marijuana, and party drugs (such as cocaine, ecstasy, meth and molly) are often involved in spring break arrests.
-If a student doesn’t cooperate with police during an alcohol or drug-related arrest, additional charges such as resisting arrest or battery on a law enforcement officer may be filed.
-The most common criminal charges that spring breakers face include:
+Alcohol, disorderly intoxication, marijuana, and party drugs (such as heroine, benzos, cocaine, ecstasy, meth and molly) are often involved in beach spring break arrests.
+If a student doesn’t cooperate with police during an alcohol or drug-related arrest, additional charges such as resisting arrest or battery on a law enforcement officer, may be filed.
+The most common criminal charges that Panama City spring breakers face include:

 - Possession of alcohol by a minor, underage drinking

-- Possession of alcohol on the sandy beaches during the month of March
+- Possession of alcohol on the sandy beaches of Bay County during the month of March

 - Disorderly conduct or disorderly public intoxication, including being drunk in public, disturbing the peace, or loitering in places where it is not allowed